Music Integrated Studies

 Recent student projects include:

 Blair School of Music is home to internationally known faculty soloists and ensembles, and Blair’s performers, composers, ethnomusicologists, and musicologists are among the most respected in their fields.
+Faculty chamber ensembles in residence include the Blair String Quartet, the Blakemore Piano Trio, the Blair Woodwind Quintet, and the Blair Brass Quintet.
 Their dedication to teaching and a low student/faculty ratio provide students the personal attention that fosters maximum musical growth and understanding.

 For information about faculty, please visit blair.vanderbilt.edu/departments/ and link to the departmental websites.